Top of Page

 5. The spread of bacteria and the importance of hand washing will be taught.

 The timing of this program varies by the number of children and the number of volunteers.
-It typically lasts about 2 hours facilitated by osteopathic medical student doctors.
+It typically lasts about two hours and is facilitated by osteopathic medical student doctors.
 The program takes place throughout the school year; however the schedule is usually determined at the beginning of each semester.
-If you are interested in participating in the Doctor's Bag Program, please contact the Office of Student Affairs

 Return to top of page